 Whether it’s that old adage of not wanting to do something a new way because “this is the way we’ve always done it” or your team just doesn’t want to add one more thing to their daily to-do list, if your employees aren’t using the CRM, it’s not going to work.

 Yet, sometimes it just takes a little nudge in the right direction to help our employees see the value of a CRM.
 But, how do we know where to guide them?

-First you need to figure out how your team is using your CRM and where improvements can be made.
+First, you must figure out how your team uses your CRM and where improvements can be made.
 Then you’ll want to motivate employees to use the system more efficiently.

-So, how can Utilization Monitor and Splash work together to create better use adoption?
-Simple.
+So, how can Utilization Monitor and Splash work together to create better user adoption?

 Looking for more information on Utilization Monitor and Splash and how they can work for you?
 Contact us today!